Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 The cost for carpet installation is rising.
 Installers usually charge by the square yard or square foot and there are separate charges for extra work required such as moving heavy furniture, custom upholstery work on stairs and floor preparation to name a few.

 On average, the cost to install new carpet nationwide is about $6.00 to $8.00 per square yard or $0.66 to $0.89 per square foot, plus any extras necessary to complete the job.
 That means a simple room measuring 12' x 15' foot (20 square yards or 180 square feet) will cost about $150 to install.
-For a home needing 100 yards of carpet (900 sf), installation would cost $600 to $800 plus extras.
-Learn more about Carpet Installation Cost.
+For a home needing 100 yards of carpet (900 sf), top-quality installation services would cost $600 to $800 plus extras.

 Second, they add on extra fees and charges for any work required that is beyond the scope of a basic carpet install.
 From floor preparation to replacing damaged tackless strips, if your job requires anything above and beyond the basic install, they will do the work and charge you dearly for it.